Free Testosterone

 Reflects tissue level hormone availability

 Free testosterone often correlates more closely with physiological effects than total testosterone alone.
-Changes in energy, libido, mood, strength, or body composition frequently align better with free testosterone levels.

 Explains mismatches between laboratory values and symptoms

 It is common for total testosterone to appear normal while free testosterone is low, particularly when SHBG is elevated.
-Calculated free testosterone helps clarify these discordant patterns.
+This applies to both males and females.

-Especially relevant for testosterone therapy
+Especially relevant for hormone therapy

-In individuals using testosterone replacement therapy, total testosterone levels can fluctuate widely depending on timing and dosing.
-Free testosterone adds context by accounting for binding dynamics that influence tissue exposure.
+In males using testosterone replacement therapy, total testosterone levels can fluctuate widely depending on timing and dosing.

-Why This Is It a Calculated Marker
+Why This Is a Calculated Marker

 Free testosterone is not measured directly in this test.
 Instead, it is calculated using validated equations that incorporate total testosterone and sex hormone binding globulin values.